pshrmn/foraging/README.md

         range: <int> (optional)
     }

+Next is a selector that captures an element with an href attribute and can be used to generate more urls to apply the default page to.
+Can only be used on the "default" page (and for the time being can only be applied to one element)

+    next = {
+        selector: <string>
+    }

 A page can have multiple sets in it, in case parts of it require a parent selector while others do not

     page = {